hapax/hapax.github.io/assets/alien-maths.md

 <div style="text-align: right"><i>Benjamin Whorf</i> </div>

 Language, it seems, is naturally tied to our view of reality.
-Two infamous examples: the Inuit have
-[more root words for snow](https://en.wikipedia.org/wiki/Eskimo_words_for_snow) than English, and according to some linguists, the
+Two infamous examples: according to some linguists, the Inuit have [more root words for snow](https://en.wikipedia.org/wiki/Eskimo_words_for_snow) than English, while the
 [Hopi language reflects a different conception of time](https://en.wikipedia.org/wiki/Hopi_time_controversy).
 The claim that language affects our perception of reality is called *linguistic relativism*.
 More precisely, "strong" linguistic